 The other online payment method we use is Wave.
 You will only deal with Wave if you want to talk to use before submitting your order.
 (You want to ask for a discount etc.) In that case, you will receive an invoice via email, which will contain a credit card payment link.
 Wave is one of the biggest accounting platforms in North America, widely popular in the USA and Canada:

 You can pay with Visa, Mastercard or American Express credit cards.

 Yes.
 Just like PayPal, Stripe is banned from Turkey and Turkish companies cannot use Stripe to receive payments.
 However, we are a Canadian company.
 You can pay from Turkey using a Turkish credit card with a Visa, Mastercard or American Express emblem on it.

 No. The payment system on our Translation Cost Calculator tool only uses Stripe’s credit card payment infrastructure.
 There is no requirement to sign up to Stripe.

 Whenever you see $ sign, that means Canadian Dollars.

 Sorry about that.
 The best way to reach us is email.
 Phone calls and even voicemails can be missed, but not emails.
 Since we work on a computer most of the day, our eyes are always on our emails.
 Please use the contact form to get in touch.

-certifiedturkish is a trademark of Haznac Translation Services Ltd. It is founded by Cenk Kemal Haznaci, an ATIO-certified translator in English to Turkish & Turkish to English, a sworn interpreter at the Embassy of the Republic of Turkey in Ottawa, and a Regulated Canadian Immigration Consultant (RCIC).
+certifiedturkish is a trademark of Haznac Translation Services Ltd. It is founded by Cenk Kemal Haznaci, an ATIO-certified translator in English to Turkish & Turkish to English, a sworn interpreter at the Consulate of the Republic of Turkey in Montreal, and a Regulated Canadian Immigration Consultant (RCIC).